 I started with a glass vase; they are readily available at thrift stores or the reuse centres and some Maple leaves I picked from the trees around my house.

 Prepping the Leaves

 When you are working with real leaves, removing the moisture from them first is important.
 I find it easiest to place the leaves between two paper towels and then iron them with high heat.
 It only takes a few seconds and your leaves will be nice and dry and crispy.

 Once the leaves are all on, leave them to dry.
 I left mine overnight just to make sure they were all sufficiently stuck.

-Then, cover the entire area, the leaves and the outside of the glass, with two coats of Mod Podge leaving it to completely dry between coats.
-The Mod Podge will protect the leaves and give the glass a nice opaque look which will look beautiful with a candle behind it.
+Then, cover the entire area, the leaves, and the outside of the glass, with two coats of Mod Podge leaving it to completely dry between coats.
+The Mod Podge will protect the leaves and give the glass a nice opaque look that will look beautiful with a candle behind it.

 Add a low candle to the inside of the glass vase and light.
 The lower the candle is, the more the leaves will show up.

 I absolutely love how pretty this candle holder looks in the dim and dark light.
 It has an enchanting glow to it that makes the leaves dance and I love that I can now enjoy the Fall leaves inside at any time. ♥

 Let’s breathe new life into old things together!

 Sign up here to receive blog posts as they are published